ircdocs/modern-irc/index.md

 Servers and clients send each other messages which may or may not generate a reply; client to server communication is essentially asynchronous in nature.

-Each IRC message may consist of up to four main parts: tags (optional), the prefix (optional), the command, and the command parameters (of which there may be up to 15).
+Each IRC message may consist of up to four main parts: tags (optional), the prefix (optional), the command, and the command parameters.

 Clients MAY include a prefix of their nickname on messages they send (after connection registration has been completed).
 However, I'd avoid doing so as it makes the protocol more fragile and makes messages more likely to be misinterpreted by the server.